morbargig/Mor-Bargig-CV/README.md

 ## [Mor Bargig CV](https://mor-bargig-cv.herokuapp.com)

-web site for my CV, so I can allway send the some CV link and update them every time from the internet.
+web site for my CV, so I can allway send the some CV link and my CV allways be up to date, and i can update them every time from the internet in easy way.